Back in the day, VW's were everywhere and finding a decent used one for sale was no

 Now, assuming that the seller has the "title" document, you need to check it to

-make sure that it really belongs to the vehicle that's up for sale.
+make sure that it really belongs to the Volkswagen that's for sale.
 So grab the title and

 study it carefully.
 The address may not match the seller's address, because he could have moved.